erithmetic/weimar-project/collections/_ddg01/04-the-other-side.md

 He walked briskly as he always did, stopped for a moment at his house, and said goodbye to the other person.

 She watered the little cacti, which were all planted in white, gold-rimmed pots.
-They gave Helmut so much joy.
+They gave Hellmuth so much joy.
 She then put the watering can back in the corner and returned to the living room, which was glowing in the first sunny afternoon in March.

 Just then her husband opened the door, and when he stepped into the light she saw he was quite tired and weary.
 She held out her fine, pale hand to him, which he kissed, then she went into dining room and sat at the table.

-"Did you have a long day, Helmut?" she asked, looking searchingly into that narrow, beardless face with an energetically protruding nose, which didn't quite fit with his feminine mouth and chin.
+"Did you have a long day, Hellmuth?" she asked, looking searchingly into that narrow, beardless face with an energetically protruding nose, which didn't quite fit with his feminine mouth and chin.
 He shook his blonde head.

 "I'm OK, dear, work is less busy, but I'm tired again &mdash; you know &mdash; well, yes &mdash; &mdash;" He broke off and Olga brushed his hand with a soft, almost motherly tenderness.